nikkovacevic/diploma-thesis/README.md

 <img src="screenshots/home1.PNG" width="100%" alt="Home page" />

+More screenshots are available in the [screenshots](https://github.com/nikkovacevic/diplomska/blob/main/screenshots/README.md) folder.

 ## Purpose

 This project was developed as a practical part of my thesis on the JWT Standard.
 The goal of this project was to build a full-stack application that uses signed JSON Web Tokens to ensure secure access to our web application.